0xPolygonID/docs/docs/verifier/v3-circuit.md

 Beta Validator is also deployed: [Repository](https://github.com/0xPolygonID/contracts)

-1. Possibility to use linked proofs.
-This means that verifier can be sure that user used the same credential to proof different queries.
+5. Possibility to use linked proofs.
+This means the verifier can be sure that the user used the same credential to prove different queries.
 This is achievable by using `groupId` property in the proof request.

 ```json
 ...